ffavela/esets/README.md

 NotImplementedError: __len__ is limited use obj.len() instead
 ```

-However, this crazy little project doesn't really use a lot of memory
+Will raise the above error.
+However, this crazy little project doesn't
-to define an entire enumerated set (**eset**).
-In short an **eset**
+really use a lot of memory to define an entire enumerated set
-object is just a mathematical object.
+(**eset**).
+In short an **eset** object is just a mathematical object.

 In terms of interface `len` is the only aspect I don't think there will
 be a way around it any time soon.